WavyRockets/wavyrockets.github.io/2024-01-25-redesign-case-study.md

 <h2>Results</h2>

 After implementing the signed off designs there was a significant decrease in the number of users not assigned to a team and team related complaints dropped from several times per month to zero.
 Client satisfaction also improved and a new potential sales opportunity was identified in which team specific challenges could now be integrated.
 This would allow Giki to sell challenges to individual teams within an organisation.
+For me the most interesting part of this experience was the research phase and learning to think outside the box and see the problem from a new perspective.

 <div class="gifblock">
     <img src="/assets/img/casestudy.gif" class="gif"/>